TymonU/Debian-LiveISO-Toolkit/README.md

 ./makelive

 Give it time and the ISO will be in a /home folder of the USERNAME defined in the makelive script file. debian-user by default.
+The ISO created will work on a USB.
+Balena Etcher or Unetbootin work fine.

 Enjoy!